 \begin{abstract}

-The study of interaction networks has been applied to a number of different systems and areas, but little has been learnt about the ways such networks evolve in time (gostaria de usar uma sentença inicial mais forte do que já se fez na literatura, e queria sua ajuda).
-In this study, we analyzed the temporal activity and topology evolution of networks from four email lists by considering varied sizes of windows, from 50? to 10,000 messages, which were made to slide to generate a timeline.
+This article reports interaction networks stability by means of three quantitative criteria: activity distribution in time and among participants; a sound classification of vertex in peripheral, intermediary and hub sectors; the combination of basic measures into principal components with greater dispersion.
+We analyzed the temporal activity and topology evolution of networks in four email lists by considering window sizes from 50 to 10,000 messages, which were made to slide to generate snapshots of the network along a timeline.
 Activity in terms of seconds, minutes, days and months was remarkably similar for all the networks.
-Since these networks are scale-free, we could compare them to an Erdos-Renyi network in order to assign members (i.e. vertices) to three distinct sectors, namely hubs, intermediary and peripheral vertices.
-The distribution of members in these sectors was essentially the same for all networks and, most importantly, stable over time.
-If strength is used as the criterion for classification, for instance, ca. 5% of the vertices are hubs, 15-20% are intermediary and the remainder are peripheral vertices.
-The most important metrics to define network stability (certo?) were found to centrality measurements, such as degree, strength, betweenness, followed by symmetry-related measurements, with clustering coefficient being less important.
-Again, the importance of these metrics to network topology was practically the same for all email lists examined, and stable over time.
-The overall structure of the networks is governed by activity of the intermediary vertices, which may be stable or intermittent and exhibit preferential communication to peripheral, intermediary or hub vertices.
-Because the network properties reported did not depend on the email list and were stable over time, we believe that the approach proposed here can be applied to any other type of interaction network (quero uma sentença forte no final, com as implicações do trabalho.
-Por favor, ajude aqui).
+Participant activity follows concentrations expected in scale-free networks.
+We compare these networks to Erd\"os-R\`enyi networks in order to assign members (i.e. vertices) to three distinct sectors, namely hubs, intermediary and periphery.
+The fractions of members in these sectors were essentially the same for all networks and, most importantly, stable over time.
+If strength is used as the criterion for classification, for instance, ca. 5% of the vertices are hubs, 15-20% are intermediary and the remainder compose periphery.
+The metrics most representative for data dispersion were found to be the centrality-related, (degree, strength and betweenness) followed by symmetry-related, and then clustering coefficient.
+Degree, strength and clustering cope with different symmetry measures to bear secondary components.
+Again, the importance of these metrics to network topology dispersion was practically the same for all email lists examined, and stable over time.
+Because the network properties reported did not depend on the email list and were stable over time, and because observed structure is in accordance with expectations driven from literature for human interaction networks, we believe that the properties observed holds for general human interaction networks, and the approach can be applied to other types of networks.
+Current unfoldings include applications for governance and accountability proposals and implementations, anthropological physics experimentations and the report of quantitative differences of textual production as connectivity of agents changes.

 \end{abstract}